A Guide To Cala Sisine, Sardinia: What To Know To Plan Your Visit

 How to get to Cala Sisine

-You can’t go all the way to Cala Sisine by car, but if you have a 4X4 vehicle, an old car with high engine (such as an old Fiat Panda, for example) or an SUV you can get quite close to it, and will only have to walk an easy 2 km trail.
+You can’t go all the way to Cala Sisine by car, but if you have a 4X4 vehicle, an old car with high engine (such as an old Fiat Panda, for example) or an SUV you can get quite close to it, and will only have to walk an easy 2 km (1.2 mile) trail.

 By car + hike

 From the Golgo Plateau, follow the directions to the tiny San Pietro al Golgo church.
-Before getting there, turn right and follow the dirt road for another 13 kms.
+Before getting there, turn right and follow the dirt road for another 13 km (8 miles).
 The road is usually quite good, though bumpy.
-At the end of it you will find a parking lot where the 2 km trail to the beach starts.
-From there, expect to walk for about 30 minutes before you get to the beach.

 On a hike